yuanxie-geophysics/yuanxie-geophysics.github.io/_pages/about.md

 # 🏅 Honors and Awards
-- *2020 &amp; 2023* The First Prize Scholarship for outstanding achievements during PhD’s studies.
+- *2020 &amp; 2023* The First Prize Scholarship for outstanding research.
 - *2019.11*  Obtain the Chinese National scholarship.
-(Top 3%)
 - *2019.08* Win the 1st Prize in the “Innovation Cup” Geophysical Knowledge Contest for National Students.
-- *2018.06* University Outstanding Dissertation Award (Top 5%).
+- *2018.06* University Outstanding Dissertation Award.

 # 🏭 Conferences